The surface area of French forests has doubled since 1850 and now covers 30% of the country. France’s forest is very diversified.

 Forests in France have three important characteristics:

 By 2050, forests will be facing climate change, with higher temperatures and modified water regimes which will have significant consequences, in particular for localising tree species.
-Under current circumstances, forests are potentially vulnerable to the effects of drought, wing, and sanitary issues.
+Under current circumstances, forests are potentially vulnerable to the effects of drought, wind, and sanitary issues.
 There are still many uncertainties as to the impact of these factors at local level.
 Due to the length of forestry cycles, it is necessary to start adapting forestry to climate change as soon as possible.

 Forest ecosystems play a major role in protecting soil and water (forest water contains 5 mg/l less nitrates) and preventing natural disasters.
 They also contribute to improving landscapes and enhancing the quality of life for local citizens.
 19% of France's forest area is comprised of Natura 2000 sites and contains 78 species of Community interest.